Spectral Decimation of Quantum Many-Body Hamiltonians: Applications to Quantum Many-Body Hamiltonians

 For any $(W,L)$, the CSS size $d_{\text{out}}(W, L)$ obtained by running multiple times (resampling) the gap decimation of the pooled samples varies exponentially with $W$ and $L$.
 Therefore, the CSS size cannot be used as a sensible observable for a finite-size scaling (FSS) analysis.

 We start by noticing that, as the asymptotics of the Hilbert space dimension is

 one can consider $\frac{1}{L} \log d(L)$ as an intensive quantity, up to $O((\log L)/L)$ corrections.
-Therefore, we study the relative entropy between the original size and the one of the CSS, which we call the `characteristic symmetry entropy' (CSE):
+Therefore, we study the ratio of the original size and the one of the CSS dimension.
+This quantity expresses the effective number of blocks of dimension of the CSS -- assuming them uniformly.
+The logarithm of this ratio can be rescaled to define the intensive `characteristic symmetry entropy' (CSE):

 where $d_{\text{out}}(W,L)$ is the average of the output of the spectral decimation.
 Vanishing $\Sigma(W,L)$ corresponds to fully chaotic (GOE-like) behavior, while larger values indicate increasing effective fragmentation.